Harshak17/Exchange-rate-analysis-/README.md

 # Exchange rate analysis project

 ## Project overview
 This project explores the relationship between different exchanges rates and stock prices.
-The datasets have been analyses through time series plots and correlation equations.
+The datasets have been analysed through time series plots and correlation equations.

 ## Files
 - **`Statistical Data/`**: Folder containing Excel files with historical data.